AlgoCompSynth/eikosany/README.md

     others’ writings on the subject is a non-trivial task.

     For example, much of Wilson’s writing is in the form of multi-dimensional graph structures drawn on flat paper.
+He did build physical three-dimensional models of some of them, but some can’t even be rendered in three dimension.

     The graph theory operations that generated them and musical ways to traverse them are not at all obvious.
-One of my long-term goals is to write code to draw these using DiagrammeR (Iannone 2022).
+One of my long-term goals is to write code to draw and traverse these, using DiagrammeR (Iannone 2022).

 2. I own two synthesizers that can remap the keyboard and its associated MIDI note numbers to arbitrary pitches, an [ASM